AntonBelousovWEB/RainbowDonut/README.md

 ## Credits

-This project is a basically a frankenstein like merge of two existing project.
+This project is basically a frankenstein like merge of two existing project.
 First of course the existing code to produce a spinning donut.
 The source for this project can be found [here](https://www.a1k0n.net/2006/09/15/obfuscated-c-donut.html).
 The second project I used was an implementation of the popular **useful** comando-line tool `lolcat` in C. The original project (at least I think) was [this] (https://github.com/busyloop/lolcat) written in ruby.
 I first changed this implementation a little and just adjusted it so it can do the trick.
 But I had to find out that it had a poor performance and the donut was laggy. **UNACCEPTABLE**!!!1eleven!